Jelvantrix/Jelvantrix/README.md

 ---

 ### EREBUS-KRONOS — Custom OS + Compiler Stack
-> `Rust` `C` `OS Development` `Compilers`
+> `Rust` `C` `OS Internals` `Compilers` `Computer Architecture`

 An experimental computing stack built entirely from scratch.
-Not a hobby bootloader — an actual working system with a kernel, desktop, compiler, and custom programming language.
+Not a hobby bootloader — an actual working system.

 - Custom 32-bit kernel and bootloader
 - Handwritten filesystem
 - Desktop environment with working GUI (booted in VirtualBox)
-- Custom programming language (Kronos) compiled with a Rust-written compiler
+- Custom programming language (Kronos) with its own Rust-written compiler
 - Networking stack, audio subsystem, package manager

 Everything from the first bootloader instruction to the window manager is original code.